Last updated

 1. Create Your Manifest File ๐Ÿ“

-First, you'll need a manifest file - think of it as your app's ID card.
+First, you'll need a dataloop.json manifest file.
+Think of it as your app's ID card, identifying all the important parts of your app.
 Here's a template:

 {